realXtend/doc/arch_article/simple.rst

 runtime as a part of the application data.
 The platform provides the basic functionality for all ECs: persistence, network synchronization among all the participants via a server and a GUI for manipulating components and their attributes.
+This EC model is fairly standard in modern networked games.
+Additionally, Naali introduces Entity Actions, which are a simple form of RPC.
+These all will be demonstrated in the two examples later in this article.

 A scene is defined by the entities it has -- there is nothing hardcoded about them.
 This differs essentially from the current Opensimulator usage when using the Second Life (SL) protocol where the model is largely assumed and hardcoded in the applications.
-In that model there always is a certain kind of a terrain, a sky with a sun, and each client connection gets an avatar to which the controls are mapped.
+In that model there always is a certain kind of a terrain, a sky with a sun, and each client connection gets an avatar to which the controls are mapped [VWRAP]_.
 We argue that there is no need to embed assumptions about the features of the world in the base platform and protocols.
 There already are rich useful very different virtual worlds: The open source Celestia universe simulator obviously does not have hardcoded land and sky, when you are moving from Earth to Moon and all the way to Andromeda.
 Teachers of medicine do not want anything extra around when they build a RealXtend world to teach anatomy by putting the organs to right places in a human body.
 Games typically require custom controls, and any application benefits from being able to define the UI exactly as fit for that putpose.

 To demonstrate the feasibility of a generic approach, there is a growing set of application examples in the Naali example scenes directory available on GitHub [naali-scenes]_.
 We present two of them here to illustrate how the EC model works in practice.
 First there is an implementation of a Second Life (tm) style avatar, implemented using a set of ECs and Javascript code to run both on the server and the clients to implement the functionality, for example to play back the walking animation as the avatar moves.
 This is achieved without the base platform nor the protocol having the concept of an avatar.
 The other example is a simple presentation application where we use custom data to share the presentation outline for all participants, and to let the presenter control the view for the others as the presentation proceeds.

 Making of Avatars
 =================